cara-tm/pat-public-bar/README.md

 Support for multi-sites installation (with sub domain), context & privileges sensitiv and give access to 'Section', 'Form', 'CSS' tabs (only for users with 1, 2 or 6 privs level); 'Article' (with 'edit' or 'create new' option), 'Categories', 'Images' tabs.
 Access to Textpattern interface (with official logo branding), log-out link, i18n capable.

 Very discreet appearance to not interfere with the design of websites, appears on mouseover (only for users connected) to the top of the page (figured with a black horizontal line).
-Customizable colors (background and characters).
+Customizable colors (icon colors, background, hover and characters).

 ## Plugin help